Brunch & Batter

 Peeled golden beets on parchment paper.

+Step 4.
 Allow them to cool completely before peeling.
-When cool enough to handle, remove the foil, and rub the skins between your fingers.
+When cool enough to handle, remove the foil and rub the skins between your fingers.
 The skin should come right off!

 When peeling a beet, hold it under cool running water and use your hands or a paper towel to gently rub the skin.
 The skin should slip off easily.
-If any skin is stubborn, you can use a paring knife to gently scrape it off.
+If the skin is stubborn, use a paring knife to gently scrape it off.

 Substitutions and variations